openfort-xyz/firebase-extension-sample/README.md

 ### Find SHA1 certificate fingerprint

 You need to extract the certificate fingerprint from the keystore created.
+Follow this [video tutorial](https://www.youtube.com/watch?v=lDXE4lfM0aQ#:~:text=How%20configure%20the%20Keystore%20for,explanation%2C%20you%20will%20find%20here) on how to do it, it also covers the creation of the keystore.

 ## Set up Firebase